-For transfer information on a specific Yukon College course, click on the program's Course List tab on the program page at yukoncollege.yk.ca, select the course in question by clicking its link, and then click the check the BC Transfer Options link on the course's information page.
+For transfer information on a specific Yukon College course, click on the program's Course List tab, select the course in question by clicking its link, and then click the check the BC Transfer Options link on the course's information page.
 For additional information, consult a Program Advisor.